The Teacher

 Hello, I’m Jan Watson

-The sequences change and could simply be for practicing for energy, or being quiet, but also to work on areas of the body that tighten, such as the hips and shoulders.
+Sequences for practice and for teaching can simply be for practicing for energy, or being quiet, but also to work on areas of the body that tighten, such as the hips and shoulders.
 There are therapeutic sequences for injuries and for anxiety and other mental issues.

-The ‘hands on’ adjustments are important as you get to feel the correct position and it also stops you working incorrectly.
+The ‘hands on’ adjustments are important as you get to feel the correct position and it also stops any incorrect movements or position and so avoids injury.

 The instructions for Pranayama is as detailed as those given for the poses.
-Also, learning to sit quietly to meditation.
+Also, learning to sit quietly for meditation.

 Yoga is truly an amazing system.